suyash-sawant/Birdsong-Diversity/README.md

 SRI.R This R-program calculates the Song Richness Index SRI using give note sequences Input files: 1.
 Data frame with space seprated note sequences

 SRI_Raven.R This R-program calculates the Song Richness Index SRI using the Note types provided in Raven Pro selection tables Input files: 1.
 Raven selection table with Note types and Song No. columns

+All note combinations.txt This is a sample data set for SRI.R that contains note sequences of songs till 10 notes

+WBS-sample.txt This is a sample data set (Raven selection table) for SRI_Raven.R that contains notes of real birdsongs of White-bellied Sholakili Sholicola albiventris